 3.2.
 Risks Associated with URF Notes Specifically

-(a) Holders of URF Notes are Subordinated and Unsecured Creditors behind senior debt;
+(a) Holders of URF Notes are Subordinated and Unsecured Creditors

 If the Issuer becomes insolvent, URF Noteholders' claims will rank after the claims of any secured creditors and creditors preferred by law.